 You can download examples of NDAs from the Internet.
 Moreover, you can generate such documents through the handy web app.
 No matter whether you use a PDF or an online constructor as your software development NDA template, go the extra mile to adjust it to your company, your project, and your software development process.

-Consider consulting a legal professional when customizing your sample NDA for software development.
+Consider consulting a legal professional when customizing your sample non-disclosure agreement for software development.
 Any NDA is a legally binding document, and it should be compliant with local laws and adequately protect your interests.
 The specific type of NDAs and its terms should be tailored to the nature of the relationship and the confidential information being shared.
+One more crucial thing here — It’s great practice to clearly define which country’s laws govern the contract and where disputes will be resolved.

 Simplicity is key.
 When covering all the necessary aspects of a relevant NDA for a software development company, try to keep the language as clear and straightforward as possible to avoid misunderstandings.